Builder's Risk Insurance

 - Check how the policy will respond in the event of water damage due to sewer backup.
 Supplemental coverage is available to cover losses from water or waterborne material that backs up, overflows or is otherwise discharged through a sewer or drain, sump or septic tank; or from water or waterborne material below the surface of the ground.
 Review the sewer backup coverage limit and any exclusions that may apply.

 - Look at how soft costs are treated in the policy, if they are included or can be added as an extension.
 Soft costs include the reasonable and necessary expenses related to the construction, erection or fabrication of a building/structure over and above those costs that would have been incurred had there been no direct physical loss.
 For example, this may include advertising and design fees, professional fees, lease administration expenses, and additional realty taxes and assessments occurred during the period of time that construction has been extended beyond the projected completed date.
 Review the amount of coverage available for soft costs.

 - Look at what type of coverage extensions to the policy can be included such as debris removal, emergency removal and limited fungus coverage, and check the wording carefully for each of these extensions and how they apply.

-- As Builders Risk insurance is temporary coverage, it’s important for clients to be clear on when coverage ends.
+- As Builder's Risk insurance and Remodeler’s insurance is temporary coverage, it’s important for clients to be clear on when coverage ends.
 This typically occurs when the policy expires or is cancelled, upon occupancy, or when the building is accepted by the other or put to its intended use.
 Coverage ends automatically, so it’s key to discuss securing Commercial Property insurance in advance of the expiration date.

-Builders Risk insurance policies are unique and require specific attention to make certain coverage is arranged correctly.
+Builder's Risk insurance and Remodeler’s policies are unique and require specific attention to make certain coverage is arranged correctly.
 It’s critical to review who and what is covered and the various provisions that exist so that an insured fully understands how the policy works.